Skip to main content

 Old Portage Island Lighthouse

-The New Brunswick Aquarium and Marine Centre lighthouse was built in 1869 on Portage Island, at the entrance of the Miramichi River, exactly 6 km (4 mi.) from the coast of the village of Burnt Church.
-The New Brunswick Aquarium and Marine Centre acquired the lighthouse in 1986 and relocated it on the premises of the Marine Centre.
-It was dismounted piece-by-piece, transported by boat to Burnt Church, and then on to the New Brunswick Aquarium and Marine Centre.After construction in 1869, this lighthouse was equipped with a kerosene lamp until the 1950s, after which a battery-powered electric lamp was installed.
+Lighthouse built in 1869 on Portage Island, at the entrance of the Miramichi River.
+It was acquired by the New Brunswick Aquarium and Marine Centre in 1986, dismounted piece-by-piece, then transported by boat and roads to Shippagan.
 Twelve-and-a-half m (43 ft.) in height, it stands four floors high, three floors of which are wood, with a cast-iron cupola.
-This lighthouse had a keeper until 1960, but after the arrival of modern equipment, it was no longer necessary.
-According to historic documents, the keepers of the lighthouse were: George Davidson, Hugh Murray, Duncan Robertson, James Stymest, Peter Morrison, Jr., J.W.
+According to historic documents, it had keepers until 1960: George Davidson, Hugh Murray, Duncan Robertson, James Stymest, Peter Morrison, Jr., J.W.
 Gratton, Thomas LeBreton and Venance Savoy.
-Although no longer used for navigation purposes, it is preserved as it stood on Portage Island.
-Experienced in restoration work, Mr. Donald Boudreau, of the Village Historique Acadien, led the relocation project for the lighthouse.
-This lighthouse is not open for access to the interior, but can be viewed from outside.
+Although no longer used for navigation purposes, it is preserved as it stood on Portage Island and can be viewed from outside.